Legally Blonde (franchise): Legally Blondes (2009)

 With Elle Woods away as a successful lobbyist in Washington D.C., her two younger British cousins Annabelle "Annie" Woods and Isabelle "Izzy" Woods (played by Camilla and Rebecca Rosso) move to California to live in her home.
 The pair learn that they will be attending the Pacific Preparatory School and they upset the dominant social set of their fashion tastes and personalities.

 This third film is a spin-off, and was originally intended as the pilot film of a cancelled television series.
 Legally Blondes was released as a direct-to-video on April 28, 2009, and later aired on ABC Family on August 2, 2009.

 Future

 Untitled fourth film

-In June 2018, Reese Witherspoon entered negotiations with Metro-Goldwyn-Mayer to produce and star in a fourth installment in the Legally Blonde franchise, which will be a direct sequel to the first two films.
+In June 2018, Reese Witherspoon entered negotiations with Metro-Goldwyn-Mayer to produce and star in a fourth installment in the Legally Blonde franchise, which would be a direct sequel to the first two films.
 Karen McCullah Lutz and Kirsten Smith were hired as co-screenwriters.
 MGM later confirmed in a Twitter post that Legally Blonde 3 was set to be released on May 8, 2020, though it did not meet this date.
 In May 2020, it was announced that Mindy Kaling and Dan Goor would write an entirely new script for the film.